How to Maximize ROI on Your Facebook & Twitter Campaigns

 Engagement is (broken down into the most basic ‘actionable’ steps you can take right away):

-• following popular/prominent people/brands on Twitter that belong to your area of interest / market
+• Following popular/prominent people/brands on Twitter that belong to your area of interest / market

 • ‘@’ replying to posts by others, usually positive replies and if possible, critical ones too that spark a healthy discussion

-• asking questions frequently to your followers
+• Asking questions frequently to your followers to get social media presence

-• sharing interesting content and mentioning the authors’ handles in the tweet
+• Sharing interesting content and mentioning the authors’ handles in the tweet

-• commenting on statuses put up by brands/people/websites on Facebook
+• Commenting on statuses put up by brands/people/websites on Facebook

-• strike up conversations with other potential Facebook pages (build relationships)
+• Strike up conversations with other potential Facebook pages (build relationships)

-• make sure your brand is protected by addressing negative feedback ASAP
+• Make sure your brand is protected by addressing negative feedback ASAP

 Strategy + Analytics = Great Results